 Views over Fife

-Pittenweem is a picture postcard harbour town on the East Neuk coast of Fife.
-It’s remarkable because it’s the only place to retain its fishing culture and tradition.
+Pittenweem is a picture postcard beautiful fishing harbour town on the East Neuk coast of Fife.
+It’s remarkable because it’s the only village to retain its fishing culture and tradition.
 Translated, Pittenweem means ‘place of the cave’ and refers to St Fillan’s Cave found on Cove Wynd.
-The village is just a short drive away from the historical and cultured city of Edinburgh and 40 minutes from St Andrews.
+The village is just over a drive away from the historical and cultured city of Edinburgh and 40 minutes from St Andrews.

-As you’d expect in such attractive surroundings there are quite a few places of historical interest in and around Pittenweem to include on your holiday itinerary.
-The Church of Scotland is worth a look because it’s where the local imprisoned accused ‘witches’ during the 17th and 18th century.
-Also go to the aforementioned cave/converted chapel called St Fillan’s.
+As you’d expect in such attractive surrounding there are quite a few places of historical interest in and around Pittenweem to include on your holiday itinerary.
+The Church of Scotland is worth a look because it’s where the local imprisoned accused ‘witches’ during the 17th and 18th century in the aforementioned cave / converted chapel called St Fillan’s.
 The cave can be accessed with a key kept at the Cocoa Tree Café on the High Street.

 “Pittenweem has an interesting history involving witch hunts…”